HAXN24/Currency-Converter-API-JAVA/README.md

 <h2>Features:</h2>

 •Real-time currency conversion using the latest exchange rates.\
-•Supports conversion between a wide range of currencies.\
 •Simple and user-friendly interface.\
 •Option to select the base and target currencies for conversion\
 •Automatically updates exchange rates at regular intervals\